lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ## Constraints

+- 5 weeks development period.
 - The original code is written in C++.
 - Since this is a Windows application using VCL (Visual Component Library), the IDE is set to RAD Studio.
 - DB must use Google BigQuery.
+- An antenna is Raspberry Pi 5.

 ## Quality Attributes